Ms-Shahid/Spring-Framework/README.md

 | @Autowired      | variable | the created bean can we used without creating object of bean with Autowired                             |

-### How the view gets renders from different web pages
+### How the view gets rendered from different web pages

 - Similar to `req.setAttribute("name", name)` in case of `HttpServletRequest`
 - In Spring MVC, handles this req using `ModelMap` to render in view.
 Just make sure that same attribute-name is passed